 3. Consider Staying in Once in a While

 Staying in offers lots of opportunities for romance without interference from the outside world.
 If the two of you need a break from all the pre-wedding chaos, plan a night in.
 Order take out, break out a bottle of wine, and kick off your shoes.
 After that… just see where the evening takes you!

 Spending time doing your own thing is important, but you also need to remember that you are becoming a cohesive unit now.
 Instead of sticking to girl’s night out every Friday, why not plan a couple’s night out instead and have your friends bring their significant others along for a night on the town?
 After all, you’re going to be spending the rest of your lives together, so it’s essential that your fiancé gets to know your friends, too.

 5. Turn Your Wedding Planning Appointments into Dates

 Checking out potential wedding bands may not be your first idea for a romantic night out with your significant other, but it doesn’t have to be that way.
-NYC-based wedding band, Around Town Entertainment recommends turning viewings of wedding bands into a date by going out for a nice dinner before or after the viewing.
+We recommend turning viewings of wedding bands into a date by going out for a nice dinner before or after the viewing.
 You could do the same thing with almost any wedding appointment.
 For example, if you’re considering a restaurant as your reception venue, why not go there for a romantic dinner?
 Or, plan a quiet dinner before your cake tasting, and maybe take in a movie afterward.
 You could even sign up for dance classes to get ready for that first dance.
 The idea is to make time to be together, just the two of you, no matter how hectic planning your wedding gets.

 6. Go on a Health Kick Together